STAR Early Entry recommendation guide

-SCU STAR Early Entry enables year 12 students at our partner schools to gain early admission to SCU on the basis of their school principal's recommendation, recognising that you know your students and their abilities best.
-SCU STAR Early Entry aims to match an individual student to a particular course based on their likelihood of success in their chosen discipline.
+STAR Early Entry enables Year 12 students at our partner schools to gain early admission to Southern Cross University on the basis of their school principal's recommendation, recognising that you know your students and their abilities best.
+STAR Early Entry aims to match an individual student to a particular course based on their likelihood of success in their chosen discipline.

-This page contains information about SCU STAR Early Entry for school principals and careers advisers/guidance officers.
-Year 12 students should refer to STAR Early Entry information for year 12 students.
+This page contains information about STAR Early Entry for school principals and careers advisers/guidance officers.
+Year 12 students should refer to STAR Early Entry Guide for Year 12 students.

-SCU STAR Early Entry offers will be made directly from the University to successful applicants.
+STAR Early Entry offers will be made directly from the University to successful applicants.
 Students are not required to put in a UAC or QTAC application.
-There are no fees associated with SCU STAR Early Entry registration.
+There are no fees associated with registration.

-SCU STAR Early Entry offers are valid for students commencing their study in 2017 - they cannot be deferred for study in a later year.
+STAR Early Entry offers are valid for students commencing their study in 2018 - they cannot be deferred for study in a later year.

-For more information about our courses and where they are offered, visit course options and refer to the undergraduate course list.
+For more information about our courses and where they are offered, visit course options.

-SCU has developed the School Guide to Assessing SCU STAR Early Entry applications which will provide advice to principals and careers advisers/guidance officers and where particular attributes are required for individual courses.
-The Assessment Guide can be accessed once you login in to the STAR Early Entry site.
+SCU has developed the STAR Early Entry Principals' Assessment Guide which will provide advice to principals and careers advisers/guidance officers and where particular attributes are required for individual courses.
+The Assessment Guide can be accessed once you log in in to the STAR Early Entry site.